 Alaska-Pacific Consolidated Mining Company records; 1885-1989.
 HMC-0023.
 While this collection largely consists of the Alaska-Pacific Consolidated Mining Company (APCMCo.) administrative and operational records dating from 1936-1951, the collection also includes geological notes, maps, and sketches of the land APCMCo. owned and operated.

-Anchorage Engineering Geology Evaluation Group papers; 1964.
+Anchorage Engineering Geology Evaluation Group preliminary report draft; 1964.
 HMC-0051.
 The Anchorage Engineering Geology Evaluation Group was formed two days after the 1964 Earthquake and consisted of forty geologists, soil scientists, and engineers from various federal and state agencies, and private companies.
 The group mapped and outlined slide areas, and areas of damage and potential danger.
-The collection consists of the group's preliminary report on earthquake damage in the Anchorage area, an article from Geotimes about the group from October 1964, and maps of earthquake damage in the greater Anchorage area.
+The collection consists of the group's preliminary report on earthquake damage in the Anchorage area.

 Bill Bacon photograph files; 1945-2004.
 HMC-0991.
 Bill Bacon worked as a photographer and filmmaker, produced, directed, and filmed documentaries and photographed diverse subjects such as wildlife, environment, oil industry, and travel.
 The collection contains negatives, photographs, notes, correspondence, and research files created for varying projects and assignments, however there are some files and photographs of geological formations.